-Aim What Council will do Timeframe Action manager Performance indicator Measure 9.4.1 Promote available technology and assistance offered 9.4.1.1 Promote through all Council channels including social media, news paper, website, in library and through customer service staff describing available technologies and assistance offered Ongoing Community Development Officer/ Community Relations Officer Promotion to occur at least two times per year across all promotional channels.
-Information has been published and distributed 9.4.2 Ensure sector information is up to date 9.4.2.1 Engage and consult with disability peak bodies to gather information and better understand the abilities and needs of people with different types of disability.
-2017 - 2019 Community Development Officer Number of partnerships maintained or increased.
-Council data 9.4.3 Ensure Councils website is accessible 9.4.3.1 Council website is reviewed annually with all upgrades to include accessible features and requiring web content compliance with at least conformance level AA in the W3C's Web Content Accessibility Guidelines.
-2017 and ongoing Community Development Officer/ Community Relations Officer Web content compliance maintained and/or improved.
-Review undertaken 9.4.4 Council is to work towards the provision of accessible documents provided in a number of different formats.
-9.4.4.1 Council staff are to consider disability access guidelines when developing new and reviewing existing documentation 2017 and ongoing All staff Investigate methods and new technologies to assist in providing information to residents in more accessible formats.
-Increase in the % Investigations undertaken and changes adopted to increase accessibility of Council information as required
+Aim What Council will do Timeframe Action manager Performance indicator Measure Progress to June 2020 9.4.1 Promote available technology and assistance offered 9.4.1.1 Promote through all Council channels including social media, news paper, website, in library and through customer service staff describing available technologies and assistance offered Ongoing Community Development Officer/ Community Relations Officer Promotion to occur at least two times per year across all promotional channels.
+Information has been published and distributed Available technology is promoted on Councils website and across social media.
+9.4.2 Ensure sector information is up to date 9.4.2.1 Engage and consult with disability peak bodies to gather information and better understand the abilities and needs of people with different types of disability.
+2020 - 2021 Community Development Officer Number of partnerships maintained or increased.
+Council data Discussions held with a number of service providers to improve understanding of the needs of people with disability and their carers.
+9.4.3 Ensure Councils website is accessible 9.4.3.1 Council website is reviewed annually with all upgrades to include accessible features and requiring web content compliance with at least conformance level AA in the W3C's Web Content Accessibility Guidelines.
+Ongoing Community Development Officer/ Community Relations Officer Web content compliance maintained and/or improved.
+Review undertaken Council has recently moved to a new and far more user-friendly website platform to enable better online access for residents and users.
+The website continues to be updated regularly to ensure it is